SirVer/ultisnips/docs/CONTRIBUTING.md

 2. Open a PR with a hackish or minimal implementation, i.e. no tests and no docs.
 3. Write a short (<= 1 page) design doc in a Gist or on Google Docs.

-Should there be agreement that your feature idea adds enough value to offset the maintenance burden, you can go ahead and implement it, including tests and documentation.
+Once there is agreement on the shape of the feature, you can go ahead and implement it, including tests and documentation.

 ## Debugging